RokyYTR2/NatureCore/README.md

 About NatureCore:
-NatureCore is is the essential plugin suite for Spigot servers, including over 30+ commands
+NatureCore is the essential plugin suite for Spigot servers, including over 30+ commands